flixpress/flixpress-preview-organizer/README.md

 ## Wiring it up

 The files in the `dist` folder are all that need to be uploaded to the server.
 Don't ever manually change the contents of this file.
-If you don't change the code elsewhere, it will absolutely get overwritten.
+If you do, it will absolutely get overwritten.

 Then you'll need to call the main file somewhere on the previews tab.
 The script will call the rest of the necessaries.
 Just make sure they are all on